-"Less is more when designing slides."
-What criteria do you use in building your slide deck?
-How have you created more by using less?
-Which types of visual aids could you use to effectively convey your message?
-How could you use visuals to capture your audience's attention and not distract from your core message?
-Notes
+Tomorrow's Challenge What visual aid mistakes have I seen or used in the past?
+Which types of visual aids could I use to effectively convey my message?
+How could I use visuals to capture my audience's attention and not distract from my core message?